oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

 **Rancher**

 Rancher is a platform that enables Verrazzano to run containers on multiple Kubernetes clusters in production.
-It enables hybrid which means single pane of glass management of on-prem clusters and hosted on cloud services like.
+It enables hybrid which means a single pane of glass management of on-prem clusters and hosted on cloud services.

 [https://rancher.com/](https://rancher.com/)